 Instead, like a ping pong paddle, the striped field bounces the eye back to the picture plane, where it connects the fresco’s two episodes by binding the bearded man in the black coat, white cap and exposed legs to the kneeling woman in white and gold.

-Pictorially, the painting’s space telescopes from very far to very near, with the interplay between the positive and negative shapes forming an intricate puzzle of directionals and patterning that pushes and pulls the eye, to borrow a well-worn phrase, outward and back even as the surface retains its integrity as a flat surface.
+Pictorially, the painting’s space telescopes from very far to very near, with the interplay between the positive and negative shapes forming an intricate puzzle of directionals and patterning that pushes and pulls the eye, to borrow a well-worn phrase, outward and back even as the surface retains its integrity as a flat, frontal plane.

 The pressures exerted by these contradictory movements are poised in exquisite tension, with the cloud-streaked blue of the sky providing the only modicum of relief.
 Teeming with incident, the fresco’s imagery turns wild, almost chaotic, as you bore into individual elements and trace their multitude of zigs and zags, shuffled color clusters, and clashes between amorphous and geometric shapes.